|What do you want to do?

 Programmes of work that lead to the generation of new knowledge within the field of cardiovascular prevention and rehabilitation are of particular interest.
 To support high quality work, an annual grant of £2,000 is available.
 In addition to funding, the best six applications will receive constructive feedback from experts within the field, on how their work may be enhanced, and/or progressed.
 Three shortlisted ‘finalists’ will each receive free registration for one person to attend the BACPR Annual Conference, where they will ‘pitch’ their project to BACPR delegates.
 The process of grant preparation and application, project feedback, and oral presentation will provide early career researchers with a valuable and productive experience that will develop their research skills.

-Applications are welcomed at any time before the closing date (3rd June, 2019).
+Applications are welcomed at any time before the closing date (Friday 4th June, 2021).
 After this date all applications are anonymously disseminated for peer review, which will inform the short listing process.
-By 1st August, all applicants will receive constructive feedback and recommendations from reviewers, and a decision on whether their project has been selected as a ‘finalist’.
-The three ‘finalists’ will each be invited to prepare a 5-min project proposal presentation at the BACPR Annual Conference.
+By 3rd August, all applicants will receive constructive feedback and recommendations from reviewers, and a decision on whether their project has been selected as a ‘finalist’.
+The three ‘finalists’ will each be invited to display a poster and prepare a 5-min project proposal presentation at the BACPR Annual Conference.
 Conference delegates will vote on which project should receive the award, and the winner will be announced at the event.

 Each application is assessed against the following criteria: